bobanetwork/boba_legacy/faq.md

 ![Smart Contracts](./boba_documentation/.gitbook/assets/smart-contracts.png)

-## Why can't I Deploy my 100kb Copy/Paste Contract?
+## Why can't I Deploy my 100kb copy/paste Contract?

 Instead of deploying just one contract, you need to deploy several.

-## Are there any technical changes or differences in smart contracts and gas tables in Boba Network in comparison to BNB Smart Chain (BSC) or Ethereum Networks?
+## Are there any technical changes or differences in smart contracts and gas tables in Boba Network, in comparison to BNB Smart Chain (BSC) or Ethereum Networks?

 No, there is no difference.